statist32/squarepair/README.md

 ## About SquarePair

 SquarePair is a puzzle game inspired by a riddle from Zelda: Link's Awakening.
 It challenges players with rearranging puzzle pieces to solve the mystery.
 This browser-based version expands on the original with additional features for a more engaging experience.

-## Contact

-For any inquiries, please contact the repository owner at [your-email@example.com](mailto:your-email@example